stepvda/published/knowledge_preservation.md

 ### How are we funded?
 This initiative is driven by private individuals that keep the initiative going on their own.
-Help is always welcome as long as the key principles of what we do and our independence is nog jeoperdized.
+Help is always welcome as long as the key principles of what we do and our independence is not jeoperdized.

 ### How do we respect intelectual property?